efeatikkan/Chinese_Word_Segmenter/README.md

 ## Datasets
-Academia Sinica, City University of Hong Kong, Peking University and Microsoft Research corpuses (avaliable at http://sighan.cs.uchicago.edu/bakeoff2005/ ) are used for creating token vocabularies and training the model.
+Academia Sinica, City University of Hong Kong, Peking University and Microsoft Research corpuses (available at http://sighan.cs.uchicago.edu/bakeoff2005/ ) are used for creating token vocabularies and training the model.

 ## Pretrained Model